 Vermont On-Line Mandated Reporter Training (Vermont Agency of Human Services and KidSafe Collaborative Inc.) (approved 4-2016)

 Protecting Vermont’s Children: Reporting Abuse and Neglect.
 This FREE 2.5 hour training was created by KidSafe Collaborative Inc. and is supported by the Vermont Children’s Justice Act funding and the Vermont Center for Prevention and Treatment of Sexual Abuse.
-It meets the requirement for training in mandated reporting.
+It meets the requirement for training in mandated reporting and is part of the Basic Specialized Care training requirement.
 Remember to send Northern Lights a copy of the certificate you are issued after you complete the course; we will enter it in your BFIS Credential account; the date of completion will be the date we received the certificate from you.

 Watch Me!
 Celebrating Milestones and Sharing Concerns (Center for Disease Control) (approved 12-2014) BASIC